openactive/feed-normaliser/docs/understanding-the-services/stage/http-apis.md

 * `/publisher/<csPublisherId>/feed/<csFeedId>/errors`

+_cs id prefix indicates conformance-services internal ids, not to be confused with ids as defined in OpenActive standards_

 Normalised data - if you have a piece of normalised data and you want to see the raw data that generated it, you can call:

 * `/normalised_data/item/<ID>`